ecrl/ecabc/README.md

 Dependencies required:
 ecnet/pandas/numpy/random
-/.lm

 # Use

-The artificial bee colony can take a mulitude of parameters.
+The artificial bee colony can take a mulitude of parameters.__
-__endValue: The target fitness score you would like your values to produce in order to terminate program
+endValue: The target fitness score you would like your values to produce in order to terminate program__
-__iterationAmount: The amount of iterations you would like the program to undergo before terminating
+iterationAmount: The amount of iterations you would like the program to undergo before terminating__
-__amountOfEmployer: The amount of employer bees the artificial colony will contain, each containing its own set of value and __fitness scores correlating to the values.
+amountOfEmployer: The amount of employer bees the artificial colony will contain, each containing its own set of value and fitness scores correlating to the values.

 Note: